-US Jerusalem recognition 'kiss of death'
+US Jerusalem recognition 'a kiss of death'

 Since 1967, Israel has built a dozen settlements, home to about 200,000 Jews, in East Jerusalem.
 These are considered illegal under international law, though Israel disputes this.

-In recognising Jerusalem as Israel's capital, the US could reinforce Israel's position that settlements in the east are valid Israeli communities.
+If the US recognises Jerusalem as Israel's capital, it will put it out of step with the rest of the international community and reinforce Israel's position that settlements in the east are valid Israeli communities.

 What is the US proposing?